Travel Expense Reporting: A Complete Guide

 A clean report with attached receipts and logical categories prevents finance from needing to chase down missing information, saving time and improving cash flow visibility.
 It’s also helpful for travelers, who get reimbursed much faster than if they’d handed over a stack of receipts.

-With the right habits and tools in place, your team will spend less time chasing receipts and more time focusing on what matters—traveling smarter and staying on budget.
+With the right habits and tools in place, your team will spend less time chasing receipts and more time focusing on what matters.
 Follow these steps to get your reporting on track.

 Train your company's business travelers to snap a photo or use a receipt scanner app immediately after each purchase.
 Waiting until the trip ends often means lost documentation or forgotten charges.

-Custom tags like project names and client codes make it easier to allocate costs accurately.
+Use custom tags like project names and client codes to make it easier to allocate costs.
+For project-based companies, this step is critical for understanding true project costs and billing clients appropriately.

 Use consistent categories that match your company's chart of accounts.
 This includes typical tags like lodging, airfare, ground transport, and meals, but you can add other relevant expenses, like event fees, tips, or equipment.